Kinderhook plates: Connection with the Grammar and Alphabet of the Egyptian Language

 A number of translation documents were created in 1835 in connection with the translation of the Book of Abraham, one of which is called the Grammar and Alphabet of the Egyptian Language (GAEL).
-There is evidence that this document was used in deciphering the Kinderhook Plates.
-In a May 7, 1843 letter to a friend, apostle Parley P. Pratt wrote, "A large number of Citizens have seen them and compared the characters with those on the Egyptian papyrus which is now in this city."
-A sympathetic letter also dated May 7, 1843, published in the New York Herald for May 30, 1843, presents further evidence:
+One anonymous contemporary news correspondent spoke highly of Smith and said in their presence Smith had compared the characters on the plates to "his Egyptian alphabet" and they appeared to be the same.
+In a May 7, 1843, letter to a friend, Pratt wrote, "A large number of Citizens have seen them and compared the characters with those on the Egyptian papyrus which is now in this city."
+A sympathetic letter, also dated May 7, 1843, and published in the New York Herald for May 30, 1843, presents further evidence:

-The plates are evidently brass, and are covered on both sides with hyerogliphics.
-They were brought up and shown to Joseph Smith.
-He compared them, in my presence, with his Egyptian Alphabet…and they are evidently the same characters.
-He therefore will be able to decipher them ...
-You may expect something very remarkable pretty soon.

-A prominent character from one of the plates matches well with a character in the Grammar and Alphabet of the Egyptian Language (GAEL), and the translation of that character in the GAEL compares with the description given by William Clayton.
+A prominent character from one of the plates matches well with a character in the GAEL, and the translation of that character in the GAEL compares with the description given by Clayton.